open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 }
 ```

-The Meter implementation tracks an internal set of records, where
+The Differentiator tracks an internal set of records, where every
-every record either: (1) has a current, un-released bound instrument
+record either: (1) has a current, un-released bound instrument pinning
-pinning it in memory, (2) has pending updates that have not been
+it in memory, (2) has pending updates that have not been collected,
-collected, (3) is a candidate for removing from memory.
-The Meter
+(3) is a candidate for removing from memory.
+The Differentiator
-implementation maintains a mapping from the pair (Instrument,
+maintains a mapping from the pair (Instrument, LabelSet) to an active
-LabelSet) to an active record.
-Each active record contains an
+record.
+Each active record contains an Aggregator implementation,
-Aggregator implementation, which is responsible for incorporating a
+which is responsible for incorporating a series of metric updates into
-series of metric updates into the current incremental state.
+the current incremental state.

-The Meter implementation provides a facility to remove records from
+The Differentiator provides a facility to remove records from
 memory when they have been inactive for at least a full collection
 period.
-The Meter implementation MUST not lose updates when removing
+The Differentiator MUST not lose updates when removing
 records from memory; it is safe to remove records that have received
 no updates because Aggregators maintain incremental state.

 #### Monotonic gauge limitations

-As described, the Meter implementation is permitted to forget state
+As described, the Differentiator is permitted to forget state about
-about metric records that have not been updated for a full collection
+metric records that have not been updated for a full collection
 interval.
 This creates a potential conflict when implementing
 monotonic gauges.
-The Meter implementation is not required to
+The Differentiator is not required to implement a
-implement a monotonicity test when it has no current state.
-The Meter
+monotonicity test when it has no current state.
+The Differentiator
-implementation SHOULD implement a monotonicity test for monotonic
+SHOULD implement a monotonicity test for monotonic gauges when it has
-gauges when it has prior state.
+prior state.

-The Meter implementation SHOULD prefer to forget monotonic gauges that
+The Differentiator SHOULD prefer to forget monotonic gauges that
 have not received updates the same as it would for any other metric
 instrument.
 However, the user can be assured that their monotonic
 gauge updates are being checked if they acquire and use a bound
-instrument, since bound instruments pin a record in the Meter
+instrument, since bound instruments pin a record in the Differentiator.
-implementation.

 ## Aggregator implementations